In this article, you will learn some important definition used in flow measurement.

 Steam →Expressed in weight rate like Tons/hour/kg/minute etc.

 Steam density at different temperature and pressure vary.
-Hence the measurement is converted into weight rate of water which is used to produce steam at the point of measurement.
+Hence the measurement is converted into a weight rate of water which is used to produce steam at the point of measurement.

 Flow can be generally classified into two: